UNDP-Data/geohub/documentation/docs/dashboards/dashboard.md

 Currently the GeoHub hosts the UNDP Electricity Dashboard which display the likelihood of full electrification for a given area.
 The Dashboard uses the High-Resolution Electricity Access layer (HREA).

-1. On the landing page of Dashboards, you can see an overview of the UNDP Electriciyt Dashboard.
+1. On the landing page of Dashboards, you can see an overview of the UNDP Electriciy Dashboard.

 2. Click on the "Open Dashboards" button on the landing page which will let you to visit the Dashboard.